MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/manage-windows11-readiness-dashboard.md

 **Orange**

 Orange is more complicated than Red.
-The following will trigger a machine to be Orange:
+The following conditions will trigger a machine to be Orange:

 - If a non-system-class PNP device loses its driver on upgrade.
 Doesn't include display or active network, as those would make a device red.
 - If any app or file will be blocked from running up level, isn't blocked downlevel, and doesn't get automatically removed.
 (Blocks take into account the UX_OVERRIDE declared in the SDB, which allows SDB authors to make an app block be considered benign for experience calculation)